denten-books/plain-text/0-chapter.md

 photo-detectors, RAW image formats, complementary metal–oxide–semiconductors (CMOS), digital editing tools, computer-generated imagery (CGI), or *Photoshop* image manipulation filters.
-A study of that sort would be in peril of being misguided by theories that have no basis in reality.
+A study of that sort would be in peril of being misguided by fanciful theories that have no basis in reality.
 That is not to say that theory has nothing to contribute to the conversation.
 Rather that theorists can contribute more when their thought is grounded in the material foundations of practice.
 Similarly, it is my contention here that the cardinal literary-theoretical concepts---such as word, text, narrative, discourse, author, story, book, archive---are thoroughly enmeshed in the underlying physical substratum of paper and pixel.
 It follows that any attempt to